tankywoo/simiki.org/content/docs/deploy.md

 This will upload the sub-file/sub-directory under output to the remote server, with configured directory path, base on FTP.

+About `password` field:

+- If *password* field not exists, the password is empty string.
+- If *password* field exists but without value, script will enter into interactive mode and prompt you to enter the password.
+- If *password* field exists and has value, script will use this password directly to authenticate with the ftp server.

 **NOTE**: If configured password, DO NOT to put this config file to public server, such as Github public repository!

 **Advice**: Configure password with empty value, this will let you enter password every time: